ElMustacho/catbot-v1.1/README.md

 *!helpme [...]* -> the bot creates a requests, and takes the appropriate parameters. [...] is a comment, and supports calling users and channels (inside the same server).

+# Tier Explanations

+0 -> catbotbanned; people not registered in this server, catbot won't answer to anything

+1 -> not worthy; can only send private messages, such as helpme and catstats. muted and people without the cat role are here, being muted overrides your higher tier

+2 -> generic users; has the cat role, can use catbot on the server with limited usage

+3 -> worthy (purple flair, pink role, fandom vip); can give custom names to units and can issue silence lv 2 (tier 2 and lower can't use commands in public up to an hour)

+4 -> moderator; all commands and can issue silence lv 3 (tier 3 and lower can't use commands in public, until revoked) or lower

+5 -> daddy/mommy (me); all commands and can issue lv 4 silence (I shutdown catbot), ignores being muted